United Airlines

 Summary:

-United Airlines canceled a business contract with the NRA over activist pressure.
+United Airlines, canceled a business contract with the NRA over activist pressure.
 The company has also drawn controversy for its strict enforcement of a vaccine mandate, including punishing employees with a religious exemption with temporary unpaid leave.
 After laying off unvaccinated pilots due to Covid-19, United Airlines began a diversity initiative to recruit more diverse pilots.
-The company vets vendors according to LGBTQ policies and does not provide its employees with protections against viewpoint discrimination.
+United Airlines scored a 100 on the 2023 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+By complying with Human Rights Campaign’s controversial demands, United Airlines increases the risk of dividing employees, alienating customers and harming shareholders.
+The company covers transgender-related medical costs for its employees and their children and provides specific sexual orientation and gender identity-based benefits.
+It also uses sex and gender ideology criteria in employee recruitment, vendor selection, marketing, and philanthropic support.
+United Airlines forces employees to undergo multiple ideological trainings and uses its reputation, corporate funds, and political influence to support controversial sex and gender ideologies, organizations, and legislation.
+The company does not provide viewpoint protections for its employees.
+America First Legal filed a letter with the EEOC requesting a civil rights investigation into United Airlines over discriminatory practices in hiring.
 United Airlines has donated to Planned Parenthood and is a gold partner of the Human Rights Campaign (HRC).
-The company supports the Equality Act, transgender participation in women's and girls' sports, and is a corporate partner of the National LGBT Chamber of Commerce.
+The company supports the Equality Act, transgender participation in women's and girls' sports, and is a corporate partner of the National LGBT Chamber of Commerce (NGLCC).
 The company is a signatory of the Business Roundtable's 2019 Statement on the Purpose of Corporation, which promotes stakeholder capitalism.
+United Airlines opposed various state and local legislation intended to protect parental rights, girls’ sports, bathroom facilities, and gendered spaces.
+The company denounced various states’ legislative efforts to protect election integrity and security.
 For these reasons, United Airlines receives a High Risk rating.

 Date | ESG Category | Proponent | Summary of Resolution | Mgmt Rec | Total Vote % in Favor |